REXPACO ASDI: Joint unmixing and deconvolution of the circumstellar environment by angular and spectral differential imaging: Reconstruction of the component of interest

-To solve the smooth optimization problem under bound constraints of Eq.(\ref{eq:minpbhierarchical}), we use a limited-memory quasi-Newton method with bound constraints, VMLM-B \cite{thiebaut2002optimization}, which is a more efficient variant of L-BFGS-B \cite{zhu1997algorithm}.
-This algorithm evaluates the cost function $\mathscr{C}(\obj)$ and the gradient $\nabla_{\obj}\mathscr{C}(\obj)$ given in Proposition \ref{prop:gradC} iteratively until reaching convergence to a local optimum.
+To solve the smooth constrained optimization problem in Eq.~\eqref{eq:minpb}, we use a limited-memory quasi-Newton method with bound constraints, VMLM-B \citep{thiebaut2002optimization}, which is a more efficient variant of L-BFGS-B \citep{zhu1997algorithm}.
+To minimize $\mathscr{C}(\V\Omega,\obj)$ in $\obj$ given $\V\Omega$, the VMLM-B optimizer requires to evaluate the cost function $\mathscr{C}(\V\Omega,\obj)$ and the first derivatives $\nabla_{\obj}\mathscr{C}(\V\Omega,\obj)$ with respect to $\obj$.
+The analytic expression of these first derivatives writes, for all $\V u \ge \M 0$: